 In our opinion:

-- the information given in the Annual Report 2011 for the financial year for which the Parent company financial statements are prepared is consistent with the Parent company financial statements.
+- the information given in the directors’ report for the financial year for which the Parent company financial statements are prepared is consistent with the Parent company financial statements.

 Matters on which we are required to report by exception